 Even though the holidays are pretty much over, the urge to bake cookies never leaves me.
 I made these ginger sandwich cookies on Sunday morning after browsing recipes on my iPad.
 These treats are really good, but super filling (they are basically two huge cookies sandwiched between a scoop of frosting).
 I brought them to work and received a lot of compliments.

-Ginger sandwich cookies (recipe adapted from the Food and Wine iPad application: Holiday issue)
+Ginger sandwich cookies recipe via Food and Wine

 1 1/2 cups all-purpose flour